Whissi/shorewall/Shorewall-shell/README.txt

-This is the Shorewall-shell Development 4.1 branch of SVN.
+This is the Shorewall-shell Stable 4.0 branch of SVN.